Asian people

-"Asian people" (sometimes "Asiatic people") is an umbrella term for people who belong to any ethnic, racial, or national group with origins in Asia.
+Asian people or Asians (sometimes "Asiatic people") is an umbrella term for people who belong to any ethnic, racial, or national group with origins in Asia.
 It is most often used in contexts concerning the Asian diaspora, which consists of Asian people and their descendants living outside of the continent.
 The exact definition of the term may vary by country; some classifications of "Asian" may only refer to certain Asian-origin groups, as opposed to the population of the entire continent.

 Meanings by region

 Anglophone Africa and the Caribbean

 In parts of anglophone Africa, especially East Africa and in parts of the Caribbean, the term "Asian" is more commonly associated with people of South Asian origin, particularly Indians, Pakistanis, Bangladeshis and Sri Lankans.
-In South Africa the term "Asian" is also usually synonymous with the Indian race group.
+In South Africa the term "Asian" has historically been used primarily in reference to the Indian race group.
 East Asians in South Africa, including Chinese were classified either as Coloureds or as honorary whites.